 - Geographic Information Science

 - Geography (Geographic Education concentration)

 Master of Science Degree (MS)

-The objective of the MS program is to provide theoretical, research-oriented master's-level instruction in environmental geography, geographic education and other areas of departmental expertise to interested and qualified students who wish eventually to pursue doctoral work in geography or prepare themselves for research-oriented or teaching careers.
+The objective of the MS program is to provide theoretical, research-oriented master's-level instruction in environmental geography, geographic education, geographic information science, and other areas of departmental expertise to interested and qualified students who wish eventually to pursue doctoral work in geography or prepare themselves for research-oriented or teaching careers.
 The program was formally approved by of the Texas Higher Education Coordinating Board in August 2000.